 Use of personal protection equipment (PPE)

-COVID-19 symptoms and what to do if sick
+What to do if sick

 Consider compiling a list of resources for employees, such as information on hand-washing and new cleaning policies, and place it in a high-visibility area.
 Ultimately, management is responsible for ensuring employees understand and follow the new guidelines.